Date of Award:

 This thesis explores the lives and works of Carlo Gozzi and Carlo Goldoni.
 Specific emphasis is placed on their feud, positions in society, the motivations behind their theatrical styles, and the ways they used theatre to either attempt to maintain the status quo (Gozzi) or strive for social change (Goldoni).
 Contrary to previous studies, this study suggests that Goldoni tried to influence the world around him, rather than merely reflect it.
 This study examines the above through the lens of several twentieth century theories including semiotics, structuralism, and the avante-garde.
 The contents of this work are essential to anyone seeking biographical information, doing dramaturgical research or producing one of their plays, and those investigating the ways theatre has been used to incite change and create an atmosphere of social equity.
 This work demonstrates that theatre can, has been, and should be actively used to influence that change.

 Patterson, David Josh, "A Tale of Two Carlos: An Examination of the Ongoing Battle Between the Marginalized and the Privileged as Exemplified by Carlo Goldoni and Carlo Gozzi During the 18th Century" (2011).
-All Graduate Theses and Dissertations.
-Paper 1006.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1006.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .